cyclr/docs/pages/api/api-authentication.md

 ---
-title: API Authentication
+title: API authentication
 sidebar: cyclr_sidebar
 permalink: cyclr-api-authentication
-tags: [embedding]
+tags: [api]
 ---

 Cyclr API can be authenticated using the Client Credentials and Password flows.
 The [Password flow](./cyclr-api-authentication-password) will cease to be supported and stop functioning after May 2021.
 You should migrate to Client Credentials before then.